 Orchestra of the LUCERNE FESTIVAL ALUMNI

-Ever since it was founded in 2003, more than 1,200 highly talented young instrumentalists, conductors, and composers from over 60 countries have taken part in the LUCERNE FESTIVAL ACADEMY.
-Its graduates have included such renowned artists as the JACK Quartet and the conductors Pablo Heras-Casado and Kevin John Edusei, as well as many musicians who today are members of internationally accomplished orchestras, who perform in chamber music and experimental projects, or who teach at conservatories.
-A large portion of them remain closely associated with the Festival.
-Selected former Academy students come back to Lucerne regularly as LUCERNE FESTIVAL ALUMNI.
-They enrich the programming through performances in the field of contemporary music, in the 40min series, or in productions by LUCERNE FESTIVAL YOUNG; they are moreover available to provide help and advice to current Academy students.
-Supported by the Alumni platform, they keep in contact with each other in order to execute their own projects around the world.
-The result is a uniquely international network of young musicians.
-For their first project together, in the 2013-14 season the Alumni gave four world premieres involving the theme “Music at Risk” and involved four world premieres in New York, London, Beijing, Zurich, and Lucerne.
-During the past summer they participated in another “marathon of premieres” in Lucerne, and in June 2016 an ensemble of Alumni performed as part of the NY Phil Biennial in a three-part concert series, “Ligeti Forward,” at the Metropolitan Museum of Art in New York, which was conducted by Alan Gilbert.
-This year the LUCERNE FESTIVAL ALUMNI’s projects include a tour with the Swiss jazz singer Andreas Schaerer, his band Hildegard Lernt Fliegen, and the project titled “The Big Wig.”
+Since it was founded in 2003, more than 1,200 instrumentalists, conductors, and composers from over 60 countries have taken part in the LUCERNE FESTIVAL ACADEMY.
+Its graduates have included such renowned artists as the JACK and the Mivos Quartets and the conductors Pablo Heras-Casado and Kevin John Edusei, as well as many musicians who today have careers as members of internationally renowned orchestras, perform in the field of chamber music and experimental projects, or teach at universities.
+Most of them remain closely associated with the Festival.
+As LUCERNE FESTIVAL ALUMNI, selected former Academy students regularly return to Lucerne, enriching the programming through performances in the area of contemporary music, participation in the 40min series, or collaborations in productions by LUCERNE FESTIVAL YOUNG, as well as by providing advice and support to current Academy students.
+Aided by the Alumni platform, they also stay in contact with each other in order to collaboratively realize their own projects worldwide.
+This has created a unique international network of young musicians.
+The first project presented by the Alumni was in the 2013-14 season under the motto “Music at Risk” and involved four world premieres in New York, London, Beijing, Zurich, and Lucerne.
+One of the highlights of recent years has been the three-part concert series “Ligeti Forward,” with which the Alumni made a guest appearance at the NY Phil Biennial in 2016 under the direction of Alan Gilbert.
+In 2017 they toured Germany and Switzerland with the Swiss jazz singer Andreas Schaerer, his band Hildegard Lernt Fliegen, and the project titled “The Big Wig.”
 And in March 2018 they joined with the Ensemble intercontemporain to perform Messiaen’s Des canyons aux étoiles in Paris, Brussels, and Luxembourg, as well as at the Easter Festival in Lucerne.

 Mariano Chiacchiarini © Arnaldo Colombaroli